SignorelliDenis/EXO-Tenant-to-tenant-migration/README.md

 **Common requirements for both scripts:**

-- Depending on the current powershell execution policy stateg, it could require to be set as Unrestricted.
+- Depending on the current powershell execution policy state, it could require to be set as Unrestricted.

 - You need Active Directory and Exchange Server On-Premises.
 In other words, the script was not developed to work in Azure AD cloud-only scenarios or with AD On-Premises in hybrid but with no Exchange On-Premises.